awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 **Note**
 Launch templates aren't supported on AWS Fargate resources\.

 You must create a launch template before you can associate it with a compute environment\.
-You can create a launch template in the Amazon EC2 console, or you can use the AWS CLI or an AWS SDK\.
+You can create a launch template in the Amazon EC2 console\.
+Or, you can use the AWS CLI or an AWS SDK\.
 For example, the following JSON file represents a launch template that resizes the Docker data volume for the default AWS Batch compute resource AMI and also sets it to be encrypted\.

 ```
 {